Dylonni/42_IOT/p2/README.md

    ## former config [...]

-sudo kubectl apply -f /vagrant/confs/deployments.yaml sudo kubectl apply -f /vagrant/confs/services.yaml sudo kubectl apply -f /vagrant/confs/ingress.yaml
+sudo kubectl apply -f /vagrant/confs/deployment.yaml sudo kubectl apply -f /vagrant/confs/service.yaml sudo kubectl apply -f /vagrant/confs/ingress.yaml

 ```
 This will apply all the settings that we will see just about now.

 > [!TIP]
 > Because this script will be running via Vagrant provisioning, we won't need to enter inside the VM and apply those changes manually (with kubectl).
-However if you change anything to your yaml files later on, you **will** need to do so.
+However, if you change anything to your yaml files later on, you **will** need to apply those changes manually.

 ## Ingress, Service And Deployment